-The Department of Justice has released a deferred prosecution agreement that details the case.
+The Department of Justice has released the deferred prosecution agreement for this specific case that provides us with more details.
 It contends that Gericke was notified on “several occasions” that his work with the UAE government was in violation of International Traffic in Arms Regulations (ITAR) and US law.

 As part of the plea agreement, Gericke was fined $335,000.
 Additionally, he must fully cooperate with the FBI, as detailed in court documents:

 The defendants shall cooperate fully with the Offices and meet with and provide full, complete, and truthful information to the FBI or any other U.S. government organization, upon request of the Federal Bureau of Investigation (FBI), including any follow-on meetings requested (the first meeting to occur within 90 days of signature of the agreement unless otherwise agreed to by the parties) at places and times to be determined by the FBI.
 This includes providing any documents, material, data, or information requested by the FBI that are in the possession or control of the defendants as of the time of the acceptance of this agreement.